Dodge Challenger Insurance Rates

 Rates are averaged for all Dodge Challenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Policyholders who purchase increased levels of liability coverage will pay approximately $590 per year to raise limits from 30/60 bodily injury limits to 250/500 limits
+- Policyholders who want higher liability limits will pay an extra $590 annually to raise from 30/60 bodily injury limits to higher 250/500 limits

-- Drivers age 20 and younger are the costliest to insure, with the cost nearing $435 per month including comprehensive and collision insurance
+- Teens are charged the highest prices, with premiums being up to $435 per month including comprehensive and collision insurance

 To wrap things up, we wanted to answer a few common questions.
 First, do Dodge Challengers have a lot of problems?
 Carcomplaints.com named the 2012 Dodge Challenger the worst model released to date for car problems, so we recommend staying away from that year.